cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: If you drain a place or object, you dry it by causing water to flow out of it.
 If a place or object drains, water flows out of it until it is dry.
 | Usage: Springs and rivers that drain into lakes carry dissolved nitrates and phosphates.
 | Usage: Minners built the tunnel to drain water out of the mines.
 |
+| quarry
+| Definition: a quarry is an area that is dug out from a piece of land or the side of a mountain in order to get stone or minerals.
+| Usage: An old limestone quarry. [采石场]
+| Definition: A person's or animal's quarry is the person or animal that they are hunting.
+|
+| limestone [石灰石]
+| Definition: limestone is a whitish-colored rock which is used for building and for making cement.
+|
+| sensitive data 敏感数据
+|
+| nonfactor
+| non-factor
+| Definition: Something which is not a factor, or does not play a significant role.
+| Usage: The far-right is closely watched, controlled and a nonfactor.
+|